FDTRImageEnhancer: Combining Physics-Informed Deconvolution and Microstructure-Aware Deep Learning to Enhance Thermal Images: Results and Discussion

 From Figures \ref{fig:epoch_evolve} and \ref{fig:kappa_evolve}, it is interesting to note how the predicted kappa initially matched the visual trend from the analytically-obtained thermal image (i.e., smooth transition between $130$ and $100$ W/(m.K)) before the physics loss eventually forced a reduction in thermal conductivity at the boundary.
 Figures \ref{fig:data_evolve} and \ref{fig:physics_evolve} show the evolution of the physics and data losses, respectively.

 We observed an almost immediate convergence of the data loss within the early epochs of training, followed by fluctuations as the physics loss began to influence the optimization.
 In contrast, the physics loss decayed approximately exponentially, with grain boundary features becoming distinguishable after approximately $4,000$ epochs.
 The process converged at a root-mean-square error (RMSE) of $0.61$~W/(m$\cdot$K), which is close to, but higher than, the $0.22$~W/(m$\cdot$K) RMSE obtained during the determination of $\sigma_1$ and $\sigma_2$.
-This discrepancy is primarily due to the large error in the grain boundary conductivity (Table~\ref{tab:kappa_comparison}), suggesting that the $1000 \times 1000$-pixel structural image may not provide sufficient constraints to resolve sharp interfacial features accurately.
-This motivates future work involving extended runs with higher-resolution EBSD images, as well as exploring CNN-learned convolution kernels that account for the structural image resolution.
+This discrepancy is primarily due to the large error in the grain boundary conductivity (Table~\ref{tab:kappa_comparison}).
+Sensitivity tests were carried out on different image resolutions other than the $1000 \times 1000$ pixel image presented here, but no consistent trend was observed, with some performing slightly better and others performing considerably worse.
+This reinforces the need for more robust CNN-learned convolution kernels that account for the structural image resolution in addition to capturing the nuances of FDTR physics which are not captured in the Gaussian convolution.